Clown in the Dumps: Production

-In October 2013, in a conference to promote the 25th season of the show, producer Al Jean said that a major character would die in this episode.
+In October 2013, in a conference to promote the 25th season of The Simpsons, producer Al Jean revealed that a major character would die in this episode.
 He stated that the character would have appeared more than twice in the show, and be voiced by an Emmy Award-winning voice actor who won an Emmy for the role as the character.
 Later that month, following the death of Marcia Wallace, it was confirmed that it would not be her character, Edna Krabappel.
 Voice actor Hank Azaria, whose roles include Apu Nahasapeemapetilon and Moe Szyslak, stated that it would not be one of his characters.
 It was shown at the 2014 Comic-Con that it would not be Homer, although there is a scene that features Lisa worrying about Homer's health as he struggles with a CPAP mask.

 In July 2014, when Jean announced the title of the episode at the Television Critics Association summer tour, several news outlets suspected that Krusty the Clown would be killed off.
 Jean later told of his surprise at this theory, saying "I was like, 'What?
 "In the dumps" doesn't mean you're dead.
 It means you're sad.'
 I thought it was so obvious.
 I would be nuts to kill Krusty.
 Everybody loves that character".
 He said of the episode, "It turned out bigger than we thought it was going to be.
 It's not going to be this blood bath where they all get murdered."